GaboCapo/obsidian-companycards/README.md

 - Use sorting by last contact date to find companies that you haven't talked to in a long time.
 - Use sorting by name to find a specific company.

+Note: Sorting by company name in the company list only works if all entries have a value for the companyname field in the YAML front matter.
+If any entry is missing this field, the sorting may not work correctly.

 TODO Video